rematch-ai/rematch-ai.github.com/_features/01-about.md

 We provide:
 1. High performant, cloud-based image analysis tools
-2. State of the Art Mcihine learning to mine vast data from image based screens
+2. State of the Art machine learning to mine vast data from image-based screens
 3. Long standing expertise in assay development and image-based screening campaigns accelerating drug discovery